 Absolutely—especially after you respond to the summons and let the debt collector know you plan to fight the lawsuit.
 It costs money to go to court, and there’s no guarantee of winning or collecting a judgment.
 If you can convince a creditor that you can’t afford to pay the entire amount owed or that you need more time to pay, they might work with you.

-Achieve Resolution clients who have made all their program payments get a special benefit.
+Achieve Debt Relief clients who have made all their program payments get a special benefit.
 Achieve partners with debt attorneys who may assist if a creditor sues you while you’re in the program.
 They won't represent you in court, but will attempt to negotiate an agreement with your creditors so that you don’t have to go to court.

 Related Articles